Introduction to game development for the Web

 |Web||HTML, CSS, SVG, Social API (and much more!)|

-The reach of the Web is enormous; it's everywhere.
-Games built with HTML5 work on smartphones, tablets, PCs and Smart TVs.
+- The reach of the Web is enormous; it's everywhere.
+Games built with HTML work on smartphones, tablets, PCs and Smart TVs.

 - Marketing and discoverability are improved.
 You're not limited to promoting your app on someone else's app store.
 Instead, you can advertise and promote your game all over the Web as well as other media, taking advantage of the Web's inherent linkability and shareability to reach new customers.